 Chances are you’re familiar with these social networking and sharing sites: Twitter for quick exchanges with real and digital friends; YouTube for watching stand-up comedy and cute cat videos; and Instagram to get your dose of mouthwatering foodie photos and pictures of exotic locations.

 However, using these networks to promote your brand and business is an entirely different story.
-And in this post, we’ll look at 15 best practices you can apply today to take your social media marketing efforts (and results) to another level!
+And in this post, we’ll look at 15 best practices for Twitter, YouTube, and Instagram that you can apply today to take your social media marketing efforts (and results) to another level!

 1. Respond To Tweets Quickly